cngu/vue-typer/README.md

   - [ ] start typing only when VueTyper is on-screen; potentially pause typing when off-screen
   - [ ] smarter typing algorithm: erase only up to the longest common starting substring
   - [ ] is it worth it to eliminate time-drifting from setInterval?
 If so, it could be a self-correcting interval (implemented as a series of timeouts)
+- Vue documentation considers rendering-specific tests to still be 'unit' tests.
+Should we split this out into 'integration' tests?
 ## License

 [MIT](http://opensource.org/licenses/MIT)